 “It’s like the old schoolboy science thing.
 If you drop some Mentos into a bottle of Pepsi and watch it all burst up, that’s kind of what happened really.”

 Overcoming something as a community is nothing new for AFC Wimbledon.
 They’re considered the most successful fan-owned club in English football, established by supporters after Wimbledon FC relocated to Milton Keynes, leaving them without a team.
 Fans created The Dons Trust, which now has over 4,000 members who can vote on important club decisions for just £30.
 Overcoming significant obstacles, the club achieved six promotions, becoming the first team created in the 21st century to return to the English Football League.
-Despite facing corporate challenges similar to major clubs like Manchester United, including stadium reconstruction and financial struggles during the pandemic, AFC Wimbledon continues to persevere.
+Despite facing corporate challenges similar to major clubs like Manchester United, including stadium reconstruction and financial struggles during the pandemic, AFC Wimbledon persevered.

 In these dark times for the club, the burden lies on the fans, who aren’t merely rooting for their team but are actively shaping its future as stakeholders.